Psalm 18:41

-41 1They cried for help, but there was none to save; they cried to the LORD, but he did not answer them.
+41 1They cried for help, but there was none to save; they cried to the Lord, but he did not answer them.

-Psalms 18:41 Meaning and Commentary
+Psalm 18:41 Meaning and Commentary

 Psalms 18:41